mspncp/gosu-wiki/Getting Started on OS X.md

 # Getting Started on OS X

-## Creating a New Ruby/Gosu Project
+## Ruby

 ### Prerequisites

 Gosu 0.8.x+ relies on the SDL 2 library.
 I recommend installing [Homebrew](http://brew.sh) and then running `brew install sdl2 libogg libvorbis`.

 Note: If you are adventurous, you can also install the Mercurial version of SDL: `brew install sdl2 --HEAD`.
-This has fixed a few HiDPI-related bugs for me (.
+This has fixed a few HiDPI-related bugs for me.

+### System Ruby vs rvm vs rbenv

+OS X ships with a decent version of Ruby, and Gosu works just fine with it after you install either Apple's command-line tools (`xcode-select --install`) or Xcode (from the Mac App Store).

+But if you are running **OS X 10.9 and have installed Xcode 6.1**, you will need to install Apple's command-line tools on top of Xcode: `xcode-select --install`; [Apple bug](https://github.com/Homebrew/homebrew/issues/33431).
+Also, **OS X 10.9.0 – 10.9.2** have shipped with a broken `rbconfig` file that prevented Gosu and other C extensions from being built, simply update OS X in this case; [Apple bug](https://github.com/flori/json/issues/200).

+**rbenv** seems to work just as well. **rvm doesn't** - it sometimes works, but the next day, it will use homebrew to install bizarre compilers behind your back, which will then fail at compiling C++ or Objective C. Please try to use rbenv or Apple's Ruby instead.

 ### Installing the gem

-Just install the gem via `sudo gem install gosu`, or omit the `sudo` if you use rvm or rbenv to manage your Ruby installations.
+Just install the gem via `sudo gem install gosu`.
+(Omit the `sudo` if you use rvm or rbenv to manage your Ruby installations.)

 To test whether everything works as expected, you can use this Hello World script: